 It can be difficult to know what to do if you have a friend or family member who is in an abusive relationship.
 If they are at serious risk of harm always phone 999 immediately.

-If you have spotted any signs of domestic abuse, the next step is to reach out and support your friend.
+If you have spotted signs of domestic abuse, the next step is to reach out and support them.
 For many people, talking to someone can be the first step towards safety.
 Once things are out in the open your friend may be able to see their situation more clearly.
 Talking about their experiences can make them feel stronger and less overwhelmed.

 Many people believe that domestic abuse is a private matter, to be dealt with behind closed doors.
-But the reality is that domestic abuse is a crime that will affect 1 woman in 4 and 1 in 6 men at some point in their life.
+The reality is that domestic abuse is a crime that will affect 1 in 4 women and 1 in 6 men at some point in their life.

-You can call these agencies on behalf of your friend or relative and see what support they offer and what advice they can give you to help.
+You can call these agencies on behalf of your friend or relative to see what support they offer and advice they can give you to help.

-- Refuge - has a ‘Support a Friend’ campaign can give you some practical ways to support your female friend.
+- Refuge - Their ‘Support a Friend’ campaign can give you some practical ways to support your female friend.

-- Crimestoppers - is a national charity which enables people to pass on sensitive information about crime anonymously.
+- Crimestoppers - A national charity enabling people to pass on sensitive information about crime anonymously.